-The noise was only consistent enough to be measurable at monitoring locations R13 and R25.
-At each of these locations the noise from MCC was from a combination of mine hum with occasional engine revs.
+The noise was consistent enough to be measurable at monitoring location R32.
+At this location the noise from MCC was from a combination of mine hum with occasional engine revs.

 The data analysis presented in Table 2 shows that the noise from MCC did not exceed the relevant noise criteria at any time or location during the monitoring period.